 Acceptance and Commitment Therapy for Eating Disorders

 Eating disorders are serious mental health conditions that affect millions of people around the world.
-Yet the stigma of mental illness, high cost of treatment, and general lack of understanding about these conditions may cause many individuals to forgo seeking help.
+Yet the stigma of mental illness, the high cost of treatment, and the general lack of understanding about these conditions may cause many individuals to forgo seeking help.

 But there are a number of therapies that can help someone successfully reduce eating disorder symptoms and work past the misguided—and potentially dangerous—thoughts that drive them.